marijnh/Eloquent-JavaScript/04_data.md

 _measurements_, and each variable is measured for every measurement.
 Correlation between variables is usually expressed as a value that ranges from -1 to 1.
-Zero correlation means the variables are not related, whereas a correlation of one indicates that the two are perfectly related—if you know one, you also know the other.
+Zero correlation means the variables are not related.
+A correlation of one indicates that the two are perfectly related—if you know one, you also know the other.
 Negative one also means that the variables are perfectly related but that they are opposites—when one is true, the other is false.

 {{index "phi coefficient"}}

-To compute the measure of correlation between two Boolean variables, we can use the "phi coefficient" (_ϕ_).
+To compute the measure of correlation between two Boolean variables, we can use the _phi coefficient_ (_ϕ_).
 This is a formula whose input is a ((frequency table)) containing the amount of times the different combinations of the variables were observed.
 The output of the formula is a number between -1 and 1 that describes the correlation.